PsychoRover/parking-lot/README.md

 ## Installation

-Please make sure you're having a Postgres DB on your machine.
+Please make sure you have a Postgres DB on your machine.

 ```bash
 pip install parkinglot